opsone-ch/documentation/services/websites/index.md

 ```

-recreate the ingored tables with your application.
-With TYPO3: install tool => DB compare
+** Warning: ** Do not forget to recreate the ignored tables with your application.
+With TYPO3 you can use: install tool => DB compare

 ##### Database copy (remote to local)